-One of the architecture design strategies we often employ for the design of your new home build or renovation is the use of screens.
+One of the architectural design strategies we often employ for the design of your new home build or renovation is the use of screens.
 Screens are an incredibly versatile design component that comes in a myriad of styles and finishes, and this gets taken further when doing a custom design.
 Screens are a simple architectural expression to address the harsh Australian climate and can be effective in addressing issues of heat gain, views, privacy and aesthetics.
 We are delighted to share with your some ideas we have had over the years of how screens can add value to the design.

 Screens balance the concerns of privacy and outlook; with the ability to adjust the permeability of the screens so you can enjoy an outdoor balcony, without overlooking your neighbours’ property.
 In the case of the Shenton Park Lake House below, a louvred screen directs the balcony view down towards the swimming pool rather than outwards.
 We also used louvred screens in our Gallery House, together with staggered batten screens to the front deck.
 In this instance, the batten screens help to obscure the views into the lounge area, while the operable louvres respond more broadly to the streets cape, allowing the house to turn from a brightly-lit lantern to an opaque, monochromatic box.